gagichce/NicheImage/README.md

 pm2 logs validator_nicheimage
 ```

-### Schedule update and restart validator
+### Auto Updates
-Pull the latest code from github and restart the validator every hour.
+You can run an automatic script that pulls the latest code from github and restart the validator every hour.

 **Notice**, the validator must be named validator_nicheimage for the auto-updates to restart the process, so do not change the name from validator_nicheimage.

+To activate auto-updates, run this from the NicheImage folder:
 ```bash
 pm2 start auto_update.sh --name "auto-update"
 ```